software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 We now have a project with the default columns: "Todo", "In progress" and "Done".
 The column will determine the status of the backlog items.
 We can edit the column names by clicking the three dots at the top-right corner of the column.
 We can add a new column by pressing the "+" button on the right side of the last column.
 Let's change the columns so that they are the following from left to right:

 - "Product Backlog".
 This column is for the _Product Backlog_ items.
 That is, items that are requirements for the project but aren't currently worked on.
-The items should be listed in the _priority_ order (the "P" of DEEP Product Backlog) defined by the Product Owner.
+The items should be listed in the priority order  defined by the Product Owner.
 - "Sprint Backlog".
 This column is for the _Sprint Backlog_ items.
 That is, user stories and tasks that are chosen for the current Sprint.
 Top-priority items are chosen from the "Product Backlog" column and moved to this column during the Sprint Planning event.
 - "In progress".
 This column is for the items that some team member is currently working on.
 - "Done".
 This column is for the items that have been completed.